wgsl-tooling-wg/wesl-spec/README.md

 **Syntax Highlighters** - Display pretty extended WGSL on web pages with tools like Shiki and CodeMirror.

+**Extended Grammar** - Grammars for TextMate, Kate, tree-sitter, etc. will enable support from a broad array of editors and highlighters.

-**More Tools** - We'd like to see documentation extractors (akin to rustdoc/javadoc), prettifiers, etc. that understand the extended version of WGSL.
+**More Tools** - We'd like to see documentation extractors (akin to rustdoc/javadoc), prettifiers, other editors (e.g. Kate), TextMate, etc. that understand the extended version of WGSL.

 ## Stability